rockthejvm/rockthejvm-site/src/content/articles/evaluation-modes-in-scala.md

 So we have the following associations:

-- computed now, memoized: `val`
+- Computed now, memoized: `val`
-- computed later, memoized: `lazy val`
+- Computed later, memoized: `lazy val`
-- computed later, non-memoized: `def`
+- Computed later, non-memoized: `def`

 But since our programs are not built just out of plain values, but also functions taking arguments, we can also transfer this small classification to arguments as well:

-- computed now, memoized: plain argument
+- Computed now, memoized: plain argument
-- computed later, non-memoized: by-name argument
+- Computed later, non-memoized: by-name argument
-- computed later, memoized: by name argument + lazy val (call by need)
+- Computed later, memoized: by name argument + lazy val (call by need)

 ## 3. Conclusion: The Philosophy Hidden in Plain Sight